ashkan18/kbacon/README.md

 I also have helper method json_helper.py which takes care of creating json result for artist and movie models.

+**Backend Testing**: I have used Flask-Testing and python unittest modules for handling test cases.
+You can find python unit test files under:
+/test/data and test/services
+under each folder you can run:
+    nosetests -v --with-coverage --cover-package=data --logging-level=CRITICAL
+    nosetests -v --with-coverage --cover-package=services --logging-level=CRITICAL
+These will run unittest and also give the current code coverage of the tests.
+Current code coverage on first suite is 83% and on second suite is 94%

 Front-end Design
 -----------
 On the front-end, I used bootstrap to get the proper layout and css classes, and used backbone for handling client side logic, calling to server and render the ui.
+I've also used Grunt to concat and minify the javascript code, after running grunt all the javascript files and their dependencies will end up in one KBDegree.min.js file under static/js.

-We have an index.html which basically imports all the needed scripts.
+We have an index.html which basically imports one KBDegree.min.js script.
+You can see the actual different sources of this script under src/ folder.
+Here is a little more details about files under src:

 app.js is where my backbone router is defined.
 In this file I define two routes that I have in my app:
 - '': which goes to the home page.
 This route create a new HomeView.
 HomeView will render the HomeView.html underscore